Show you care by hosting or attending an event

-- Invite a carer or someone who works with carers to speak about caring at your next meeting
+- Invite a carer or someone who works with carers to speak about caring at your next meeting.

 As a local business

-- Advertise your carer-friendly benefits, such as home delivery, flexible appointment times, or free or discounted entry or parking if the carer is with the person they care for
+- Advertise your carer-friendly benefits, such as home delivery, flexible appointment times, or free or discounted entry or parking if the carer is with the person they care for.

 As a school

-- Take steps to find out what you can do to identify students who have a caring responsibility and support them to get the help they need to ensure their studies are not affected
+- Take steps to find out what you can do to identify students who have a caring responsibility and support them to get the help they need to ensure their studies are not affected.

-- Ensure staff are aware of the age-appropriate supports available to students who have caring responsibilities
+- Ensure staff are aware of the age-appropriate supports available to students who have caring responsibilities.

-- Provide flexibility with internal deadlines and timetables
+- Provide flexibility with assignments and timetables.

-- Offer remote access (such as attending a class via video call) or distance learning where possible
+- Offer remote access (such as attending a class via video call) or distance learning where possible.

-- Check out the Young Carers Network for more resources to help young carers
+- Check out the Young Carers Network for more resources to help young carers.

 As an employer